Princeton Sexual Harassment

 Sexual harassment may be perpetrated by a manager, supervisor, coworker, client, or customer.
 It may occur between men and women, between men and men or women and women, or against a transgender worker.
 The harassment may include any type of unwelcome sexual advances, including explicit remarks, jokes, groping, touching, kissing, repeatedly asking for a date or sex, and innuendoes.
 Generally, employers are supposed to make sure that sexual harassment does not take place on the job and protect you if it does.

 There are two forms of sexual harassment: hostile work environment and quid pro quo harassment.
-A Hostile Work Environment exists if a reasonable person, in the victims shoes, would believe that the workplace had become hostile and changed due to frequent or severe instances of sexual harassment.
+A Hostile Work Environment exists if a reasonable person in the victim's shoes believes that the workplace has become hostile and changed due to frequent or severe instances of sexual harassment.
 It is not likely that a court will find that a hostile work environment arose from something trivial, such as one offhand remark or joke about sex.
 However, a single instance of inappropriate touching might be considered severe enough to be considered sexual harassment.
-Quid pro quo harassment happens if an employer tries to condition your employment, or your employment’s benefits (such as raises, hours, overtime, etc.,) on submitting to the harassment or advances.
-For example, if your supervisor promises you extra hours if you date him or her, or threatens to demote/fire you if you do not give into his or her demands - that is quid pro quo sexual harassment (whether you give in or not.).
+Quid pro quo harassment happens if an employer tries to condition your employment or your employment’s benefits (such as raises, hours, overtime, etc.) when submitting to harassment or advances.
+For example, if your supervisor promises you extra hours if you date him or her or threatens to demote/fire you if you do not give in to his or her demands - that is quid pro quo sexual harassment (whether you give in or not.).
 Our sexual harassment attorneys can guide Princeton residents through claims based on either quid pro quo or hostile work environment harassment.

 Princeton is a New Jersey college town that is equally close to New York City and Philadelphia.
 Its total area is about 18 square miles.
-If you believe that you have suffered from sexual harassment on the job, the Princeton sexual harassment attorneys at Phillips & Associates may be able to counsel you and represent you in a lawsuit for damages.
+If you believe that you have suffered from sexual harassment on the job, the Princeton sexual harassment attorneys at Phillips & Associates, PLLC, may be able to counsel you and represent you in a lawsuit for damages.
 Contact us at (866) 229-9441 or through our online form to set up a free appointment.
-Our employment lawyers help people in communities, such as Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington and Camden Counties.
+Our employment lawyers help people in communities such as Passaic, Bergen, Morris, Essex, Union, Hudson, Somerset, Middlesex, Monmouth, Mercer, Burlington, and Camden Counties.

 Princeton has close to 30,000 residents.
 It is home to employers such as Capital Healthcare, Berlitz International, Dow Jones & Company, Johnson & Johnson, Rutgers University, and Princeton University.
-Sexual harassment unfortunately can happen in any workplace.
+Sexual harassment, unfortunately, can happen in any workplace.
 There are two categories of sexual harassment: quid pro quo harassment and hostile work environment harassment.
 The latter can be committed by anyone in the workplace: a supervisor, manager, coworker, customer, or client.
-If you faced hostile work environment sexual harassment on the job, you should consult the Princeton sexual harassment lawyers at Phillips & Associates.
+If you face a hostile work environment or sexual harassment on the job, you should consult the Princeton sexual harassment lawyers at Phillips & Associates.

 Grounds for a Hostile Work Environment Sexual Harassment Claim